acorn-technology/react-and-rn-intro/tutorial/redux/README.md

 This might look a bit intimidating at first, but all it does is looping through the state and creating list items (`<li>`'s) for each todo.

 Refresh the page.
 Nothing should have changed.
-We need to call the `render()`-function.
+We need to call the `render()` function.
 Or in other words, our app or "component" needs to subscribe to the store, and the store needs to notify its listeners.

-Add an array of listeners to the `createStore()`-function:
+Add an array of listeners to the `createStore()` function:

     const listeners = [];

-Then, add (and expose) the `subscribe()`-function to the store:
+Then, add (and expose) the `subscribe()` function to the store:

     function subscribe(listener) {
         listeners.push(listener);
     }

-We also need to actually notify the listeners when something has changed, which is after the state has been updated in the `dispatch()`-function:
+We also need to actually notify the listeners when something has changed, which is after the state has been updated in the `dispatch()` function:

     listeners.forEach(listener => listener());